nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 * :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_PM`
 * :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_ACTIVE_PM`

-To use the module, you must complete the following requirements:
+To use the module, complete the following requirements:

 1. Physically connect the sensor.
 #.
 Add and enable the sensor in the devicetree file.